XinxiChen/HackXin/README.md

 ### Kaggle in Class, Tiny Image Classification, CIFAR-10

 Group project for HKU COMP3314_CSIS0314(Spring 2015), attacking a real world machine learning problem of classifying tiny images from a subset of CIFAR-10.
+Our result ranks top 1 among all groups.

 ![cifar10](cifar10.png)